Innovailable/node-libnice/README.md

 ## Setup

-First you have to make sure that you have libnice and its headers installed.
+You have to make sure that you have libnice >=1.4 and its headers are installed.
 On Debian/Ubuntu/... run

 	apt-get install libnice-dev